• Skip to main content

 red bean paste|chinasichuanfood.com

-3. avoid the paste from drying after being cooled and helps to keep the original texture for a longer time.
+3. Avoid drying the paste after cooling it, and it helps keep the original texture longer.

 red bean paste|chinasichuanfood.com